Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchNodeFile.md

 ```

 This command gets the properties of the StdOut.txt node file associated with the task that has the ID Task26 in the job that has the ID Job-000001.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get the properties of node files associated with a task by using a filter
 ```
-PS C:\>Get-AzureBatchNodeFile -JobId "Job-00002" -TaskId "Task26" -Filter "startswith(name,'St')" -BatchContext $Context
+PS C:\>Get-AzBatchNodeFile -JobId "Job-00002" -TaskId "Task26" -Filter "startswith(name,'St')" -BatchContext $Context
 IsDirectory Name        Properties                                      Url

 ----------- ----        ----------                                      ---